 In October 2020, the Serbian Ministry of Mining and Energy issued new exploration licenses for the Donje Tlamino and Surlica Dukat properties that comprise the Tlamino Project.
 The licenses are each valid for three years and are renewable for terms of three and then two years.
-At the same time a new exploration license, Zuti Kamen, which covers an area of approximately 6 square kilometers adjoining the southern flank of Surlica Dukat, was also awarded on similar terms.
-The Radovnica licence was not renewed due to a shortfall in exploration expenditures arising out of inadequate geological merit, and the Ljubata license was relinquished, also on the grounds of inadequate geological merit.
+At the same time a new exploration license, Zuti Kamen, which covers an area of approximately 6 square kilometres adjoining the southern flank of Surlica Dukat, was also awarded on similar terms.